wecarsoniv/beta-divergence-metrics/README.md

 ## Dependencies

 This library is written in Python, and requires Python (with recommended version >= 3.9) to run.
-In addition to a working Pytorch installation, this library relies on the following libraries and recommended version numbers:
+In addition to a working PyTorch installation, this library relies on the following libraries and recommended version numbers:

 * [Python](https://www.python.org/) >= 3.9
 * [NumPy](https://numpy.org/) >= 1.22.0